-- Counterparty credit search - Setting and enforcing credit authorization/approval limits. - Due Diligence on counterparties with proper documentation before a loan is granted - Lending against realistic cash flows forecasts. - Adequacy of security type and coverage. - A Loan monitoring and review function that expressly tracks and monitors all of the Bank's credit. - A Portfolio management team that monitors the credits on a portfolio basis for risk reporting. - Back testing of credit risk rating system
+- Counterparty credit search - Setting and enforcing credit authorization/approval limits. - Due Diligence on counterparties with proper documentation before a loan is granted - Lending against realistic cash flows forecasts. - Adequacy of security type and coverage. - A Loan monitoring and review function that expressly tracks and monitors all of the Bank's credit. - Active portfolio monitoring, management and reporting. - Back testing of credit risk rating system